Sophia Peletier: Comic book series

 After a man who calls himself "Jesus" arrives and proposes organizing a trade with the Alexandria Safe-Zone with his thriving community on a hilltop, the group heads up there, only to be stopped by a group of hostile people who refer to themselves as "The Saviors" and their leader, Negan.
 Since Rick's group had killed so many of his men (albeit, in self-defense), Negan demands a sacrifice of one of their people.
 He ultimately chooses Glenn, and brutally beats him to death with his baseball bat which he calls "Lucille".
 He tells them they have one week to give him half their supplies or risk repeating the tragedy that has just unfolded.
-Devastated, Maggie repeatedly punches Rick in the face for not doing anything; this prompts Carl to point his gun at her so she would stop, which in turn caused Sophia to lash out at him and bite his arm.
-Carl walks up to Sophia later on, and apologizes for her "dad's" death.
+Devastated, Maggie repeatedly punches Rick in the face for not doing anything; this prompts Carl to point his gun at her so she would stop, which in turn causes Sophia to lash out at him and bite his arm.
+Carl walks up to Sophia later on and apologizes for her "dad's" death.
 She begins to believe it is somehow her fault that everyone in her family dies, but Carl assures her that that's "just the way it is" now.

 Glenn's body is buried at the Hilltop Colony, where he and Maggie had previously discussed moving to with Sophia and their soon-to-be-born child.
-Sophia gives Carl a tearful goodbye and hugs him, and she and Maggie ultimately do move to the Hilltop Colony while the others return to the Alexandria Safe-Zone.
+Sophia gives Carl a tearful goodbye and hugs him, and she and Maggie ultimately do move to the Hilltop Colony while the others return to the Alexandria Safe Zone.
 She later expresses displeasure with the idea of remaining at the Hilltop Colony long-term to Maggie; however, this seems to change after she befriends the (currently unnamed) son of Hilltop resident Brianna (a new friend of Maggie's).

-Some time later, Maggie becomes the de facto leader of the Hilltop Colony (having apparently overthrown the previous leader, Gregory).
+Sometime later, Maggie becomes the de facto leader of the Hilltop Colony (having overthrown the previous leader, Gregory).
 She brings the majority of the people from the Hilltop to Alexandria, including many children (Sophia being among them), only to learn that much of Alexandria has been destroyed in an attack by the Saviors.